Determination of proton electromagnetic form factors from DVCS measurements: Introduction

 The theoretical framework of QCD factorization ensures that the DVCS amplitude can be expressed in terms of perturbatively calculable coefficient functions and universal GPDs, which enter through the so-called Compton form factors (CFFs)~\cite{Collins:1998be,Guo:2023ahv,CaleroDiaz:2025luc}.
-Experimentally, DVCS has been investigated extensively at HERA, JLab, COMPASS, and HERMES, leading to a wealth of precise measurements of cross sections and related observables such as beam-spin, beam-charge, and target-spin asymmetries~\cite{Kumericki:2016ehc}.
+Experimentally, DVCS has been investigated extensively at HERA, JLab, COMPASS, and HERMES, leading to a wealth of precise measurements of cross sections and related observables such as beam-spin, beam-charge, and target-spin asymmetries (see Ref.~\cite{Kumericki:2016ehc} and references therein).
 These observables are highly sensitive to the underlying GPDs.
 Therefore, the precise measurements of DVCS observables can be used in global analyses in order to extract the functional form of GPDs~\cite{Kumericki:2016ehc,Kriesten:2019jep,Guo:2023ahv}.
-Moreover, DVCS is often studied in conjunction with the Bethe-Heitler (BH) process, in which the real photon is emitted from the lepton rather than the nucleon.
-The interference between the DVCS and BH amplitudes plays a central role in unravelling the nucleon structure~\cite{Kriesten:2019jep}.
+Moreover, measurements of DVCS necessarily include the Bethe-Heitler (BH) process, in which the real photon is emitted from the lepton rather than the nucleon, and which often dominates the cross section in the experimentally accessible kinematic regions.
+The interference between the DVCS and BH amplitudes plays a central role in unraveling the nucleon structure~\cite{Kriesten:2019jep}.